Below are some of my published work.

 Nonetheless, despite the efforts to curb chikan (a Japanese term for both men who grope women and the act of touching someone without their consent on crowded trains), it is still quite prevalent.

-Sasaki, who currently lives in Paris, published her book, titled Tchikan, last November.
+Sasaki, who currently lives in Paris, published her book, titled “Tchikan,” in October 2017.
 In it, she recounted her arduous experience of dealing with chikan from middle school to high school on an almost daily basis on her commute from home to school and back.

 Recalling her first chikan experience while on Tokyo’s JR Yamanote Line, Sasaki recounts feeling a man’s hand rub against her – a hand that she thought would have stopped touching her when the train stopped jerking, but it remained.